Neuro Linguistic Programming

 Neuro Linguistic Programming (NLP) is not a part of the newbie guide, but I don’t want you to think that I am not including NLP because I don’t think it’s significant or useful.

-However, as I am an unrepentant nerd, I’m going to give you the story of NLP from a clinical hypnosis perspective, decade by decade, through books and papers.
+As I am an unrepentant nerd, I’m going to give you the story of NLP from a clinical hypnosis perspective, decade by decade, through books and papers.
 I owe thanks to Donald Clark for some of the incidental references.

 If you think I’ve missed anything or have an extra paper or perspective to add, you can contact me through the feedback page.